zoesimmons/hs-coding-club-box-model-philly-springside-chestn-f924/README.md

 ### Step 1:

-Take a Look at the `How To: Work On A Lab` to walk you through how to fork and clone this lesson.
+Take a Look at the `How To: Fork and Clone A Lab` to walk you through how to fork and clone this lesson.

 ### Step 2: